 Hereditary cardiac disorders have a prevalence of 3% in the population.
-Arrhythmogenic diseases are responsible for most cardiac mortality in the young and congenital heart defects are the most common type of birth defect (1% of all live births); owing to improved treatment and management options, there are more adults living with congenital heart defects than children.
+Arrythmogenic diseases are responsible for most cardiac mortality in the young, and congenital heart defects are the most common type of birth defect (1% of all live births).
+Owing to improved treatment and management options, there are more adults living with congenital heart defects than children.
 Importantly, deaths from aortic aneurysms may be prevented if individuals at risk are identified and managed.
+Many cardiac and aortic disorders show overlapping cardiac and non-cardiac symptoms, and genetic testing can help with a differential diagnosis in those cases.

 We offer comprehensive and syndrome-specific panels testing for cardiac and aortic disorders.